-- Sidewalks should have a minimum width of 5 feet. - Sidewalks should be brick on a sand base with brick edging.
+- Sidewalks should have a minimum width of 5 feet. - In public right-of-way and quads, sidewalks should be brick on a sand base with brick edging.
+Within a lot, sidewalks providing access to a building shall be concrete.

-- Seek to design no less than 50% of site area as highly reflective or non-absorptive (excluding building footprint). - Use pervious/open-grid paving materials to promote stormwater water infiltration and reduce heat island effect. - Use light colored paving surfaces with a Solar Reflectance Index greater than 29 to limit heat island effect.
+- Seek to design no less than 50% of site area as highly reflective or non-absorptive (excluding building footprint). - Use light colored paving surfaces with a Solar Reflectance Index greater than 29 to limit heat island effect.

-Reference: State of Tennessee Sustainable Design Guidelines (Draft), section 1.02; (A.5.)
-Design to reduce heat islands.
+Reference: State of Tennessee Sustainable Design Guidelines (Draft), section 1.02; (A.5.), Design to Reduce Heat Islands.